qcc4cp/qcc/README.md

 )
 ```

-There is a subtely about `bazel`: All headers must be within the
+There is a subtlety about `bazel`: All headers must be within the
 source tree, or in `/usr/include/...` To work around this, we have to
-point bazel to the installation directory for numpy.
+point `bazel` to the installation directory for `numpy`.
 The
 specification for the external numpy installation is in the WORKSPACE
 file.
 Point `path` to your numpy installation's header files,
 excluding the final `include` part of the path.
-The `includ` path is
+The `include` path is
 specified in the co-located file `numpy.BUILD`.

 ```